Hemiaspis damelii

 Hemiaspis damelii is a species of venomous snake in the family Elapidae.
 It is a relatively small species of elapid with a mean snout-vent length (SVL) of 42.6 to 60 cm.
 The species is endemic to eastern Australia and is most commonly found across central inland New South Wales through to the interior of south-eastern Queensland.
-Common names for this species include grey snake and Dämel's Snake.
+Common names for this species include ngabi, grey snake and Dämel's Snake.
 The specific name, damelii, is in honor of German entomologist Edward Dämel, who collected Australian specimens for Museum Godeffroy.

 Description

 H. damelii is a relatively small snake with an average snout-to-vent length (SVL) of 50 centimetres (20 inches).
 Minor size differences occur between sexes, with the males averaging a slightly larger size than females.
 It is olive to grey dorsally, and white to yellowish white ventrally, often flecked with dark grey.
 In some grey snakes, each scale may be tipped with black anteriorly, particularly on the flanks.

 It has smooth dorsal scales which are in 17 rows at mid-body, 140-170 ventral scales, and 35-50 subcaudals which are single (undivided).
 This species also has a paired (divided) anal scale.
 Juvenile grey snakes have a distinctive black head which fades or sometimes completely disappears as the snake matures, occurring from the top of the head to the second scale row behind the parietals.